aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/specification.rst

 Flag fields
 -----------

 Flag fields have a "true" or "false" value.
-True, T, Yes or Y , x must be interpreted as "true" in any case combination.
+True, T, Yes, Y or x must be interpreted as "true" in any case combination.
 False, F, No or N must be interpreted as "false" in any case combination.